tdongsi/tdongsi.github.io/source/_posts/SQL/2016-02-28-sql-unit-overview.markdown

 ### SQL Test Runner

-In the last iteration of automated functional testing, supporting Java code is abstracted into a SQL Test Runner.
+In the latest iteration of automated testing, supporting Java code is abstracted into a SQL Test Runner.
 Quality engineers and data analysts can now write test queries and assertions in more readable test blocks.
 This [blog post](/blog/2016/03/28/sql-unit-test-runner/) provides some examples.
-As you can see, many decision making during impelmentation is based on my motto: **prioritize test readability** when it makes sense.
+As you can see, many decision-making during impelmentation is based on my motto: **prioritize test readability** when it makes sense.

-### Incremental update testing
+### Incremental data update

-What incremental update?

-How to test incremental update?
-You collect a set of three sets of data.

-1. Manually set up the data.
-1. Manually run ETL.
-1. Most of the time, the difference in data between two dates are enough to check corner cases.
-1. Run ETL and tests on 6+ million records when 99.99% of data is the same.

-It takes lots of time to manually set up and run ETLs: about 4 hours for a proper sequence.
-It takes lots of mental energy to do it right.
-For very little return.
-After running it, you still don't know if ETL won't break if data is updated in another column.
-I have every single time of doing it.

-1. I only need a small number of records.
-1. I can create synthetic data to force rare logic branches and corner cases.
-1. Automatic setup.
-1. Automatic running ETL under test.

-Guess what?
-This is exactly unit testing.
+One of biggest challenges in SQL testing is "incremental data update" in ETL scripts.
+Challenges in functional testing those motivates me to create a test framework to allow adding unit-like tests for those ETL scripts.
+This [blog post](/blog/2016/04/10/sql-unit-incremental-data-update/) discusses "incremental data update" and how it should be tested as a number of unit tests.

 ### Unit testing